clinton-alden/goes_clouds/README.md

 ### Current to-do list
 1. [X] Need to convert from x and y to lat lon
 2. [X] Resample to match resolutions
-3. [ ] Correct radiance to reflectivity for bands 2 and 5
+3. [X] Correct radiance to reflectivity for bands 2 and 5
-4. [ ] Correct radiance to brightness temperature for band 13
+4. [X] Correct radiance to brightness temperature for band 13
-5. [ ] Adjust RGB normalization based on the NOAA guidance from Matt Jochum
+5. [X] Adjust RGB normalization based on the NOAA guidance from Matt Jochum
 6. [ ] Ortho rectify images using goes-ortho
-7. [ ] Combine 3 RGB bands into one zarr file
+7. [X] Combine 3 RGB bands into one output file
+8. [X] Apply pre-processing scaling and offset - Unnecessary, goespy download already does this
+9. [ ] Organize functions into utils for ease of use